Software & Platforms

 DrugCell is an interpretable deep learning model of human cancer cells trained on the responses of 1,235 tumor cell lines to 684 drugs.
 Analysis of DrugCell mechanisms leads directly to the design of synergistic drug combinations, which we validate systematically by combinatorial CRISPR, drug-drug screening in vitro, and patient-derived xenografts.
 DrugCell provides a blueprint for constructing interpretable models for predictive medicine.
 Source code is available via Github.

-Related papers: Kuenzi B.M. et al. Predicting Drug Response and Synergy Using a Deep Learning Model of Human Cancer CellsCancer Cell, Volume 38, Issue 5.
-2020
+Related paper: Kuenzi, et al. Predicting Drug Response and Synergy Using a Deep Learning Model of Human Cancer CellsCancer Cell (2020) [PDF] [PubMed]

 DCell